manimallela/DSA-Practice/1-Arrays/README.md

 - Check if Array is Sorted
 - Remove Duplicates
 - Rotate Array By One
-- move Zeros To End
+- Move Zeros To End
-- linear Search
+- Linear Search
-- union Array
+- Union Array
-- intersection Array
+- Intersection Array